-The following organisations are eligible to take part in a Lot-1 Alliance.
-They can be public or private organisation established in a Programme Country or in any Partner Country of the world (see section "Eligible Countries" in Part A of this Guide). • European and/or national social partners; • labour ministries or associated bodies (agencies or councils); • public or private employment services; • labour market research institutes, national statistics offices; • public or private, small, medium or large enterprises (including social enterprises); Eligible participating organisations economic development agencies; chambers of commerce, of industry or of labour; sectoral or professional associations of employers or employees; chambers of skilled crafts; European or national sectoral umbrella organisations; training or education providers at local, regional or national level; sector-based research institutes; bodies providing career guidance, professional counselling and information services; public authorities responsible for education and training at regional or national level.
-An organisation can only be involved as applicant in one Sector Skills Alliance application within this lot.
-If an organisation is involved as applicant in two or more proposals and in two lots, all these proposals will be ineligible.
+The following organisations, with its affiliated entities (if any), are eligible to take part in a Lot 1 Alliance.
+They can be public or private organisation established in a Programme Country (see section "Eligible Countries" in Part A of this Guide).
+European and/or national social partners; labour ministries or associated bodies (agencies or councils); public or private employment services; labour market research institutes, national statistics offices; Eligible participating organisations public or private, small, medium or large enterprises (including social enterprises); economic development agencies; chambers of commerce, of industry or of labour; sectoral or professional associations of employers or employees; chambers of skilled crafts; European or national sectoral umbrella organisations; training or education providers at local, regional or national level; sector-based research institutes; bodies providing career guidance, professional counselling and information services; public authorities responsible for education and training at regional or national level.
 Who can apply?
-Any participating organisation established in a Programme Country can be the applicant.
+2 or 3 years established in a Programme Country can be the applicant.
 This organisation applies on behalf of all participating organisations involved in the project.
-Number and profile of participating organisations In order to make sure the skills needs in a given sector are identified and to ensure critical mass of the project, the SSA should include the key stakeholders in the sector.
-The composition of a Sector Skills Alliance must fulfil all of the following requirements: The Sector Skills Alliance must have at least two full partners; The Sector Skills Alliance must cover at least 12 Programme Countries; the geographical coverage has to be ensured by the participation of national organisations and/or by European-wide umbrella organisations or European social partners.
-The capacity of covering more than one country of the Alliance by European wide organisations or social partners must be proven at the moment of application; The Sector Skills Alliance must encompass organisations representing both demand (exemployment service) and supply (ex: trade union) of skills in a specific economic sector from the list of participating eligible organisations (see above).
-Example: if a Sector Skills Alliance covers 14 countries, the minimum number of full partners varies from 2 (this is only possible if one of the full partners is a European umbrella organisation/social partner representing at least 13 countries) to 14 (one full partner for each country).
-Exception: A Sector Skills Alliance that includes European umbrella organisations as full partner does not need to have further partners in the country where they are established, provided that the minimum number of full partners (2) and Programme Countries (12) is met.
-Duration of project 2 or 3 years.
+The Sector Skills Alliance must cover at least 12 Programme Countries and include at least 2 full partners, out of which at least 1 represents the industry and at least 1 represents education and Number and profile of training providers. participating organisations The geographical coverage can be ensured by the participation of national organisations and/or by European-wide umbrella organisations or European social partners.
+The capacity of covering more than one country of the Alliance by European wide organisations or social partners must be proven at the moment of application.
+Eligible sectors All sectors except the six sectors that are eligible under Lot 3.
+Duration of 2 or 3 years.
 The duration has to be chosen at application stage, based on the objective of the project and on the type of activities planned over time.
-In exceptional cases, the duration of a Sector Skills Alliance may be extended, upon request by the beneficiary and with the agreement of the Executive Agency, of up to 6 months.
+In exceptional cases, the duration of a Sector Skills Alliance may be extended, upon request by the project beneficiary and with the agreement of the Executive Agency, of up to 6 months.
 In such a case, the total grant will not change.
 Where to apply?
+To the Education, Audiovisual and Culture Executive Agency, located in Brussels. apply?
+When to apply?
 To the Education, Audiovisual and Culture Executive Agency, located in Brussels.
-When to apply?
-Applicants have to submit their grant application by 26 February at 12:00 (midday Brussels time) for projects starting on 1 November of the same year.
-How to apply?
-Please see Part C of this Guide for details on how to apply.
+Applicants have to submit their grant application by 28 February at 12:00 (midday Brussels time) for projects starting on 1 November or 1 December of the same year, or 1 January of the following year.